Static and Dynamic VLAN Membership Explained

-What VLAN membership is
+What is VLAN membership?

 A VLAN is a group of devices that share broadcast messages.
+VLAN membership is an authorization to be part of the VLAN.
 By default, switches have only one VLAN, called VLAN-1.
 However, you can create and configure additional VLANs to limit broadcast messages and logically arrange devices in groups.
-After creating VLANs, you need to add desired ports to VLANs.
-VLAN membership is an authorization to be part of the VLAN.
-There are two ways to assign VLAN membership to switch ports: Static and Dynamic.
+After creating VLANs, you add the desired ports to them.
+There are two ways to do this: Static and Dynamic.

 Static VLAN membership

+In the static method, you manually add ports to VLANs.
+VLANs configured in this way are typically called port-based VLANs.
 The following image shows an 8-port switch.
 With the default configuration, all ports belong to the same broadcast domain.

-Now, suppose you want to break this network into two broadcast domains.
+Now, you want to break this network into two broadcast domains.
 You create two VLANs: VLAN-10 and VLAN-20.
 You enter the sub-configuration mode of ports and configure VLANs.
 You configure VLAN-10 on ports 1, 2, 3, and 4, and VLAN-20 on ports 5, 6, 7, and 8.
 It is an example of static VLAN membership.

 Advantages of static VLAN membership